 Seller's Description:

 folding map in pocket.
-Complete two volume facsimile edition, in publisher's slipcase.
 Royal 8vo.
 Both volumes are in near fine condition, with no discernable flaws, other than a brief ink gift inscription to the front free endpaper of volume I. The slipcase is slightly scuffed, and splitting along one corner, otherwise in very good condition.
 First published in 1897, this set issued in a limited edition of 1500 copies.
 Pagination: pp. xxviii, 1, 027.
 Originally published as a three volume set, the third volume containing the index and the maps (pp. 917-1027).
 Representative chapter headings for include: 'The Red River Brigade of 1800', 'The Park River Post', 'The Pembina River Post (six chapters), 'The Mandan Tour, 1806', 'The Cheyenne Treaty, 1806', 'The Saskatchewan Brigade of 1808'; 'Ethnography of Fort Vermilion', 'To Fort Augustus and Back, 1809', 'Overland from White Earth to the Rocky Mountain House, 1810', 'Over the Great Divide, 1811', 'Geography and Ethnography', 'Down the Saskatchewan, 1811', and four chapters on the Columbia River expedition to Astoria.
 Peel (3) 83; Waterston p.
 193.

 Add this copy of New Light on the Early History of the Greater Northwest to cart. $500.00, good condition, Sold by Treehorn Books rated 4.0 out of 5 stars, ships from Santa Rosa, CA, UNITED STATES, published 1897 by Francis P. Harper.